10. Capital Gains Tax

 If you are liable, then the amount payable will be your net proceeds, less the sale transaction costs.
 The costs of certain major renovation works are also deductible, provided they were carried out by a registered builder.

-Non-residents from outside of the EEA may also need to appoint a 'fiscal representative'.
+Non-residents from outside of the EEA may also need to appoint a 'fiscal representative' a potentially tricky and expensive process.

 You can read more in our guide to Capital Gains Tax in France.